 Easy oven-baked onions are wonderfully flavorful, creamy and cheesy.
 They make a wonderful side dish to meats and poultry.

 These creamy baked onions are just wonderful.
-Baking them in the oven with heavy cream and Parmesan results in a lovely side dish that goes really well with meat.
-I like to serve these baked onions with London broil or with NY strip steaks.
+Baking them in the oven with heavy cream and Parmesan makes them tender, creamy, and very flavorful.

 But something magical happens when you cook them.
 They become creamy and mild, almost sweet.
 In this recipe especially, the addition of heavy cream makes the onions extra creamy and mild.